 Tali K. Walters has been a member of the Governing Board of the Society for Terrorism Research, since 2006.
 She has led STR as its President and Vice-President, and Chair of Conference Planning.
 She organized the annual international conferences, served as Associate Editor to the society’s journal Behavioral Sciences of Terrorism and Political Aggression, recruited board members, and led the organization through strategic change.
 Dr. Walters is a senior supervising forensic psychologist for the Commonwealth of Massachusetts.
 She served on the faculties of the Harvard Medical School, Tufts Medical School, and Massachusetts School of Professional Psychology (now William James College).
 She consults to the Massachusetts Department of Mental Health and to criminal defense and prosecution attorneys in her private forensic mental health consulting practice.

 Annabelle De Heus

 University of Nottingham

-Annabelle de Heus is a PhD candidate at the University of Nottingham (UK).
-After obtaining a BA European Studies from the University of Maastricht and an MA International Security and Terrorism from the University of Nottingham, her research is now focussing on social identity and intergroup conflict in post-conflict Northern Ireland and modern Irish Republicanism.
-She presented papers at two consecutive STR conferences and organised the STR Postgraduate Conference in collaboration with the Centre for Conflict, Security and Terrorism at the University of Nottingham.
+Annabelle de Heus has a PhD from the University of Nottingham (UK).
+Her research focuses on social identity and intergroup conflict, particularly in post-conflict Northern Ireland and modern Irish Republicanism.
+She presented papers at two consecutive STR conferences and co-organises the annual STR Postgraduate Conference in collaboration with various universities in order to promote postgraduate research in the wider area of terrorism studies.